Cannabis Trichomes – The Crystal Engine of Flower

 Plant Defense

-• Deterring insects with sticky resin
+• Deter insects with sticky resin

-• Shielding the flower from UV light
+• Shield the flower from UV light and harmful UV radiation

-• Reducing moisture loss
+• Reduce moisture loss

-• Preventing fungal growth
+• Prevent fungal growth

 The plant produces resin to defend its most valuable structure: the flower.